demerle/deeroot-shop/README.md

 # DeerootShop 🎹

-A full-stack E-commerce platform for selling sheet music and MIDI files from my YouTube piano videos.
-Built to learn modern web development technologies and create a real-world application with production deployment.
+A full-stack E-commerce platform for selling sheet music and MIDI files from my YouTube piano arrangements.

 **🔗 Live Site:** [https://shop.deeroot.dev](https://shop.deeroot.dev)

 ## Overview

-DeerootShop bridges my passion for piano music with software development.
-Customers can browse and purchase sheet music and MIDI files of piano arrangements I've created for my YouTube channel, with secure payments and instant digital delivery.
+DeerootShop brings together my passion for the piano as well as software development.
+Developing this application gave me the oppurtunity to both support my YouTube journey while also developing a robust project to gain experience as a developer.

 ## Tech Stack